HarrishElango/Plant-Watering-Arduino-Module/README.md

 For this code to work, you need an Arduino grove board, Arduino IDE, MOSFET, moisture sensor and water pump.

 ## Usage Instructions
-1. Download code file.
+1. Download code file
 2. Open code file in Arduino IDE
-3. Verify and upload code file to Arduino board using corresponding port - May need to be changed depending on computer.
+3. Verify and upload code file to Arduino board using corresponding port - May need to be changed depending on computer
+4. Place moisture sensor into plant pot of choice
+5. Ensure that water pump is placed in an adequate source of water
+6. Place hose from water pump into plant of choice
-4. Keep board powered for use.
+7. Keep board powered for use